Rayleaf-Application/.github/profile/README.md

 <br>
 <div align="center">
-  <h1>Kradle</h1>
+  <h1>InsightNest</h1>
   <strong>Building a slower, more intentional internet.</strong>
 </div>
 <br>

-We are building Kradle, a mindful alternative to the relentless noise of the algorithm-driven web.
+We are building InsightNest, a mindful alternative to the relentless noise of the algorithm-driven web.

 Our world is dominated by big tech pushing us to react, interact, and scroll endlessly.
 This constant stream of noise dilutes our focus, our creativity, and our sense of self.
-Kradle is our answer: a "slow tech" platform for people who value privacy, reflection, and co-creation.
+InsightNest is our answer: a "slow tech" platform for people who value privacy, reflection, and co-creation.
 It's a space to nurture ideas at your own pace, owned by the creators who build it, not passive users.

 ---

 ## 🏛️ Our Core Principles

-We are building Kradle on a foundation of respect for the creator and the community.
+We are building InsightNest on a foundation of respect for the creator and the community.

 * 🧠 **Mindful Collaboration:** A space to slow down, reflect, and co-create, free from AI-filler and digital noise.
 * 🔐 **Sovereign Identity:** You own your identity.
 We are building for decentralized identifiers (like wallets) to eliminate the need to collect your personal data.
-* 🤝 **Community Ownership:** Kradle is shaped by its co-owners.
+* 🤝 **Community Ownership:** InsightNest is shaped by its co-owners.
 Policies are community-driven, and knowledge artifacts ("Insights") can be fractionally owned by those who helped create them.
 * 🌱 **Progressive Decentralization:** We start with a polished MVP, but our entire architecture is built for a fully decentralized future governed by a DAO.

-## 💡 How Kradle Works
+## 💡 How InsightNest Works

-The Kradle workflow is designed to nurture ideas from a concept to a canonical piece of knowledge.
+The InsightNest workflow is designed to nurture ideas from a concept to a canonical piece of knowledge.

 1.  **Spark:** Everything begins with a spark—an idea, an opinion, or a useful piece of information.
 2.  **Contribution:** Others add to the spark, expanding the idea or offering constructive criticism.